5 Biggest Problems with the Outdated Criminal Justice System

 An outdated and unfair criminal justice system continues to result in devastating consequences for crime prevention, rehabilitation, and fair justice in the U.S.

-These are the five biggest problems the outdated U.S. criminal system faces today:
+These are the fifteen biggest problems the outdated U.S. criminal system faces today:

 1. Law enforcement and policing